Francia Márquez: Opposition to illegal mining

+Political career

 March to Bogotá

 Facing increased threats from illegal mining, Márquez organised a 350-kilometre long march from Cauca to Bogotá in 2014.
-The March, which consisted of 80 Afro-Colombian women, saw an increase in attention to illegal mining in Cauca, as well as the social and environmental destruction the community and suffering the illegal mining had caused.
+The March, which consisted of 80 Afro-Colombian women, saw an increase in attention to illegal mining in Cauca, as well as the social and environmental destruction and suffering the illegal mining had caused in the community.
 The party arrived in Bogotá ten days later and began to protest, demanding an end to the illegal mining.

 After protesting for 22 days, Márquez, along with other representatives of La Toma, reached an agreement with the Colombian government.
 Government officials decided to take action against illegal mining and established a task force in 2015 to deal with the issue, a first in Colombian history.
 The Colombian security forces then began to remove and disassemble illegal mining machinery, and by the conclusion of 2016, all illegal mining apparatuses were no longer present in La Toma.
 Márquez's efforts and later successes earned her praise internationally and helped inspire other communities in the region to combat illegal mining.
 As a result of her efforts, Márquez was awarded the Goldman Environmental Prize in 2018.

 Colombian peace process

-In December 2014, Márquez travelled to Havana, Cuba, to participate in the peace negotiations between the administration of president Juan Manuel Santos and the Revolutionary Armed Forces of Colombia (FARC).
-Whilst there, Márquez highlighted how the conflict had disproportionately affected Afro-Colombians and particularly black women.
+In December 2014, Márquez travelled to Havana, Cuba, to participate in the peace negotiations between the administration of president Juan Manuel Santos and the Revolutionary Armed Forces of Colombia.
+While there, Márquez highlighted how the conflict had disproportionately affected Afro-Colombians and particularly black women.
 She also emphasised that ethnic minority groups needed to take part in the peace dialogue to ensure the preservation of lasting peace and stability.

 In June 2020, Márquez was elected to the National Peace and Co-existence council, established in May 2017, to monitor compliance with the peace agreement.
 She served as the council's president in 2021.

-2022 presidential election
+2022 Presidential campaign

 Francia Márquez announced her candidacy for the 2022 presidential election in April 2021, during the National Feminist Convention.
 The Estamos Listas movement and fellow primary candidate Angelá María Robledo offered their support for Marquez's campaign.

 In her campaign, she has advocated for women, Afro-Colombians and indigenous communities; who have been largely excluded from Colombian politics.

 In December 2021, after her campaign could not collect the necessary signatures to be an independent candidate, the Alternative Democratic Pole party endorsed Márquez's campaign.

 In the March 2022 primary elections for the Historic Pact nomination, Márquez reached a historical result of 783,160 votes.
 This result placed her in second place after Gustavo Petro – with the second-highest vote total out of all the primary candidates.